-We’re on the frontline of HIV prevention in Kyrgyzstan, working to improve the national response to the HIV epidemic and support the country’s most marginalised communities.
+We’re on the frontline of HIV in Kyrgyzstan, working to improve the national response and support the country’s most marginalised communities.

 The rate of HIV infection in Kyrgyzstan is much higher among marginalised communities, such as people who use drugs and sex workers, than the general population.
-And, while deaths from AIDS-related illness have fallen in the past decade, new infections have risen 21%.
+Deaths from AIDS-related illness have risen by 32% since 2010, and new infections have risen by 19% since 2010.

 We want to reverse that trend and are working to provide these marginalised communities with access to better healthcare and prevention services.